phillipgr4vy/gr4vy-docs/guides/payment-methods/index.md

 :::tip Use Gr4vy Embed

 There is no need to use these APIs directly if you are using [Gr4vy Embed] instead.
-[Gr4vy Embed] automatically registers eligable payment methods against these APIs and binds them to a `buyer_id` of your configuration.
+[Gr4vy Embed] automatically registers eligible payment methods against these APIs and binds them to a `buyer_id` of your configuration.

 :::